cloud17blog/cloud17blog.github.io/_posts/2024-04-01-getting-started-with-github-pages.md

 jekyll 4.3.3
 ```

+#### 3. Create Jekyll Site

-3. Once I'd got this done correctly, I created a new Jekyll site in the repository directory, using ```--force``` option to ignore existing files:
+Once I'd got this done correctly, I created a new Jekyll site in the repository directory, using ```--force``` option to ignore existing files:

 ```bash
 cd cloud17blog.github.io